 Georgia Accounting Schools

-This guide to accounting schools in Georgia provides high level information on your options for pursuing the accounting degree or certificate you need to move your accounting career forward.
-This page will help you find the right program for your personal interests and career goals with overviews of popular programs, certificates, and degrees offered in the state.
+This guide to accounting schools in Georgia provides high-level information on your options for pursuing the accounting degree you need to move your accounting career forward.
+This page will help you find the right program for your personal interests and career goals with overviews of popular programs and degrees offered in the state.
 Georgia has many options for students to gain real-world experience and learn from top accounting professionals.
 Atlanta is a major business capital and hosts the headquarters for a host of large corporations, including Home Depot and Delta.
 Many schools in Georgia encourage internship experience or provide networking opportunities in Atlanta.
 Georgia also has some online accounting schools, which may offer scheduling options and flexibility better suited to your needs.

-- 47 public colleges and universities offer an accounting degree program in Georgia.
+- 39 public colleges and universities offer an accounting degree program in Georgia.1

-- 27 private colleges and universities offer an accounting degree in Georgia.
+- 15 private not-for-profit colleges and universities offer an accounting degree program in Georgia.1

-- 34 schools offer a certificate in accounting.
+- 25 schools offer a certificate in accounting.*1

-- 37 schools offer an associate’s degree in accounting.
+- 24 schools offer an associate’s degree in accounting.*1

-- 36 schools offer a bachelor’s degree in accounting.
+- 31 schools offer a bachelor’s degree in accounting.*1

 AACSB Accredited Accounting Programs in Georgia

-The Association to Advance Collegiate Schools of Business is a globally recognized organization that provides accreditation for undergraduate and graduate accounting programs.
-While over 800 business schools have been accredited by the AACSB, only 186 institutions hold AACSB accreditation for their accounting programs, having been found to meet the rigorous standards established by the AACSB.
-The following accounting programs in Georgia have been accredited by the AACSB:
+The Association to Advance Collegiate Schools of Business (AACSB International) is a globally-recognized organization that provides accreditation for undergraduate and graduate accounting programs.
+While over 800 business schools have been accredited by the AACSB, only 186 institutions hold AACSB accreditation for their accounting programs, having been found to meet the rigorous standards established by the AACSB.6 The following accounting programs in Georgia have been accredited by the AACSB:

 Highest First-Time CPA Exam Pass Rate with a Bachelor’s Degree

-Each year, the National Association of State Boards of Accountancy (NASBA) releases a report including data on candidate performance on the Uniform CPA Exam.7 The following schools had the highest first-time CPA exam pass rates in Georgia in 2013 for candidates with a bachelor’s degree, with the overall average pass rate for Georgia being 57.2%:
+Each year, the National Association of State Boards of Accountancy (NASBA) releases a report including data on candidate performance on the Uniform CPA Exam.7 The following schools had the highest first-time CPA exam pass rates in Georgia in 2015 for candidates with a bachelor’s degree, with the overall average pass rate for Georgia being 57.2%:

 University of Georgia